aristocratos/bashtop/README.md

 #* Show color gradient in process list, "true" or "false"
 proc_gradient="true"

+#* If process cpu usage should be of the core it's running on or usage of the total available cpu power
+proc_per_core="false"

 #* Optional filter for shown disks, should be names of mountpoints, "root" replaces "/", separate multiple values with space
 disks_filter=""
 ```